mhkeller/sublime-interview-syntax/README.md

 Interview Syntax
 ===

-A Sublime Text syntax definition and highlighter meant to help reporters as they conduct interviews.
+A Sublime Text 2 syntax definition and highlighter meant to help reporters as they conduct interviews.

 Using [Markdown](http://dillinger.io/) as a jumping off point, Interview highlights whether certain parts of the conversation are on the record, on background or off the record.

-For now it just works with the [Spacegray Eighties](http://github.com/mhkeller/spacegray) Sublime theme but I am working on a version for Monokai.
+It looks best with the [Spacegray Eighties](http://github.com/mhkeller/spacegray) theme but it works with any of the [Spacegray family](http://github.com/mhkeller/spacegray).
+It will work in other color schemes but its aesthetics are not guaranteed.

 ## What it looks like